brooklynrail/brooklynrail-platform/content/events-beta/2020/05/thomas-cahill-and-alison-scott-williams-with-amei-wallach.md

 ---
-title: Thomas Cahill and Alison Scott-Williams with Amei Wallach
+title: Alison Scott-Williams and Thomas Cahill with Amei Wallach
 summary: Studio Institute President Thomas Cahill and Studio in a School NYC President Alison Scott-Williams with art critic Amei Wallach, discuss creative life in the context of our new social reality.
 date: 2020-05-21 13:00:00 -0500
 end_date: 2020-05-21 14:00:00 -0500
-series: ""
+series: 48
 collections:
   - the-new-social-environment
 event_sponsor: